edwaaardgee/enterprise-it-homelab/README.md

 ## Overview

-This project demonstrates the deployment of a Windows Server 2022 Active Directory environment in VMware Workstation.
+This project demonstrates the deployment and administration of a Windows Server 2022 enterprise environment using Active Directory, DNS, DHCP, Group Policy, file sharing, and Windows 11 domain integration in VMware Workstation.

 The lab includes: